 DRE, short for design-reuse evaluation, is an object-oriented and component-based reuse tool that has been under continuous design, development and improvement (with new capabilities) over the past three years.
 During the 1999/2000 academic year, the availability of this tool was crucial in support of obtaining funding from Electric Boat, Inc., on exploring reusable components for the shipbuilding domain.
 The DRE software package contains over 7,500 lines of code and was developed using Java.
 DRE can analyze the reuse potential of Java software.
 In a parallel effort to the DRE prototype as described above, the ideas and concepts for our reuse model and framework are being transitioned into the UML tool Together CC, yielding DRE/TCC.
 Together CC has the ability to access the internal Java data structures that are utilized to store a UML design, and allows the addition of “plug-ins” that add custom functionality via Java code.
 This work is conducted jointly with United States Naval Academy and supported by Electric Boat.
 Publications have occurred at OOPSLA 97 and SSR 01.
 A current Ph.D. student has been formalizing the reuse model and designing/utilizing genetic algorithms for reusability assessment/analysis.

-For full details and more information, please click here.
 For further information contact: S. Demurjian.

 Distributed Security Model/Framework for Assurance